j239p277/eecs448-project2/documentation/readme.txt

 Matthew Taylor		mjt@ku.edu

-This project was written in Java.
-To run the program, navigate to /project-files in the terminal and type 'make'.
+This project was written in Java, compiled and tested using JDK 8u144.
+To run the program, make sure you have JDK installed, navigate to /project-files in the terminal and type 'make'.

 To view code documentation, go to documentation/code documentation/converge/package-summary.html